 Long ago when I was working as a police reporter at the Albuquerque Journal, my best friend Richard Freedman called to deliver some exciting news: Murray Gell-Mann was giving a public lecture that evening up in Los Alamos, the city high in the Jemez Mountains where the atomic bomb was devised.
 Having made less than optimal use of our undergraduate education, Richard and I were studying new subjects like mad.
 Physics, philosophy, linear algebra — we were sure that somewhere therein lay the secret of the universe.

-You know Christmas is coming in Albuquerque when you spot the tumbleweed snowman rising 13 feet over Interstate 40, leering at the shoppers on their way to Coronado Mall.
-Glommed together from hundreds of these noxious rolling weeds, the smiling giant has become a holiday tradition.
+You know Christmas is coming in Albuquerque when you spot the tumbleweed snowman rising as high as 13 feet over Interstate 40, leering at the shoppers on their way to Coronado Mall.
+Assembled from gargantuan examples of these noxious rolling weeds, the smiling giant has become a holiday tradition.
 For me it stands instead as a sad reminder, of how we lost the war against a relentless invader.

 Pictured in so many movies about the American West, tumbling tumbleweeds lope alongside stagecoaches and wagon trains, they amble down Main Street in ramshackle frontier towns.
 But if you’re watching a film about the California Gold Rush or the Battle for the Alamo and a tumbleweed comes blowing by, you’re witnessing an anachronism.
 The weeds, also known as Russian thistle or salsola tragus, didn’t arrive on the continent until 1873.